hellokaton/just-icon/README.md

 ## 💡 Inspiration

 This project is inspired by [snapai](https://github.com/betomoedano/snapai) - a fantastic Node.js-based icon generation tool.
-Just Icon brings the same powerful concept to the Go ecosystem with enhanced features and cross-platform support.
+Just Icon brings the same awesome concept to the Go world with enhanced features and better cross-platform support.

 ---